Elefunc/SyncHTML-Feedback/README.md

-# SyncHTML-Feedback
+# SyncHTML Feedback

-For reporting issues with SyncHTML
+This repo is for reporting issues with [SyncHTML](https://efn.li).

+To contact us privately use feedback@SyncHTML.com